 In addition to the general conspiracy statutes, federal law contains other conspiracy statutes that are specific to certain criminal offenses and explicitly include conspiracy as a prohibited action.
 Under 18 U.S.C. § 1201, for instance, it is a crime to conspire to commit kidnapping and transport alleged victims across state lines.
 Likewise, under 21 U.S.C. § 846, it is illegal to conspire to manufacture, distribute, or possess with intent to distribute controlled substances.

-Penalties for Federal Conspiracy in Charleston
+What are the Penalties for Federal Conspiracy in Charleston?

 Most federal offenses have minimum and maximum sentences.
 The U.S. Sentencing Guidelines also identify specific mitigating and aggravating factors that may influence a recommended punishment.